DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 Ref: [`info_domain_response_with_authid_extension.xml`](https://github.com/DK-Hostmaster/epp-xsd-files/blob/auth_id/xml/info_domain_response_with_authid_extension.xml)

-The response is extended with the `dkhm:authIdExDate` extension, communicating the expiration date of the current **AuthInfo** for the domain.
+The response is extended with the `dkhm:authInfoExDate` extension, communicating the expiration date of the current **AuthInfo** for the domain.
 Please see the XSD definition below.

 <a id="name-server-change-request"></a>
 ### Name Server Change Request